GDSC-AUM/OpenOcto-DSA/CONTRIBUTING.md

 - [Open a new issue](https://github.com/GDSC-AUM/OpenOcto-DSA/issues/new), include a **clear title and description**.

-- Description should show what was improved (sometimes even changing badly named variables can be considered a improvment) 👍.
+- Description should show what was improved (sometimes even changing badly named variables can be considered as an improvement) 👍.

     Example: